Difference between National Parks, Wildlife Sanctuary & Tiger Reserve

 What is Tiger Reserves?

-A protected area statutorily designated for conservation of the striped big cats is referred to as Tiger Reserve.
+A protected area statutorily designated for the conservation of the striped big cats is referred to as Tiger Reserve.
 However, a tiger reserve may also be a national park or wildlife sanctuary.
 Such as the Sariska Tiger Reserve is also a national park.
 It is so because the place was originally created as a national park and later dedicated to tiger conservation.